nitya308/ipath_NIH/README.md

 ## Architecture
 ### Tech Stack 🥞
 The app is built using React-Native, Expo (v0.39.0.0), and Redux.
+The database used is Google Cloud Firestore and images are stored using FirebaseStorage.

 Features:
 * Dashboard with carousel and countdown until next survey